sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

      - Training and validation sets are drawn from the same distribution

     We can define **$\color{red}{\textbf{bias}}$** and **$\color{red}{\textbf{variance}}$** problems as:
-     - **High bias => Low Accuracy on training set => Underfitting (poor fitting) the data by being linear (instead of being curve, say, quadratic etc)**
+     - **High bias => Low Accuracy on training set => Underfitting (poor fitting) the training data by being linear (instead of being curve, say, quadratic etc)**
-     - **High variance => Big change in accuracy from training set to test/validation set => Poor generalizability** So you're doing a good job generalizing from a training set to the dev set, that gives you a sense of your variance.
+     - **High variance => Poor generalizability => Big change in accuracy from training set to test/validation set** So you're doing a good job generalizing from a training set to the dev set, that gives you a sense of your variance.

 3. **Bias leads to loss of training accuracy**
 4. **High variance => Big change in accuracy from training set to test/validation set => Overfitting some, not all, training samples by being extra or over flexible in some region of space=> Low error on training set, High error on validation set**